mstojens/draft-tojens-dhcp-option-concat-considerations/draft-tojens-dhcp-option-concat-considerations.md

 ## Duplicates of Arbitrary-length Options

-Arbitrary-length options are options that may have any non-zero octent length, such as Option 114 Captive-Portal {{?RFC8910}}.
+Arbitrary-length options are options that may have any non-zero octet length, such as Option 114 Captive-Portal {{?RFC8910}}.
 DHCP agents receiving messages with more than one instance of arbitrary-length options MAY concatenate or choose one instance to process.
 It MAY choose to do some validation of the